The myth of the “healing diet” was refuted: what diseases does it protect against, and what does it not

 What is the Mediterranean Diet?

-Key Features of the Mediterranean Dietare low in saturated fat, sugar, and highly processed foods.
-This is in line with the USDA healthy living guidelines.
+Key Features of the Mediterranean Dietare that it is low in saturated fat, sugar and highly processed foods.
+This meets USDA health guidelines.

 en.freepik.com

-There is evidence that the Mediterranean dietalso contributes to effective weight loss.
-Fresh, fibrous foods and diets high in lean protein tend to be quite filling, which can help a person avoid overeating and maintain a healthy weight.
+There is evidence that the Mediterranean dietalso promotes effective weight loss.
+Fresh, fibrous foods and diets high in lean protein tend to be filling, which can help a person avoid overeating and maintain a healthy weight.

 How does the Mediterranean diet affect cancer?

-Less consumption of meat and dairy products,associated with the Mediterranean diet, may be helpful in preventing a number of cancers.
-Animal products, often rich in saturated fats and cooked at high temperatures, increase the risk of colorectal cancer, stomach cancer, and prostate cancer in particular.
+Less consumption of meat and dairyfoods, including those associated with the Mediterranean diet, may be useful in preventing a number of types of cancer.
+Animal products, often high in saturated fat and cooked at high temperatures, increase the risk of colorectal cancer, stomach cancer and prostate cancer in particular.

 Cardiovascular health